The Clifford algebra of a finite morphism: General definition and existence

 \end{lem} \begin{proof} By Lemma~\ref{free algebra}, we have Since the hypotheses imply that $(\phi_\ast \ms O_X)_\pi$ is finite and locally free, it follows from Proposition~\ref{clifford module}(\ref{pullback}) that The result now follows from Lemma~\ref{freaky ideal sheaf}(\ref{freaky natural}). \end{proof}

-We now prove that the algebra constructed above has the desired properties. \begin{proof}[Proof of Theorem \ref{existence theorem}] Without loss of generality, via changing the base (via Lemma~\ref{clifford base change}), we may reduce to the case $S$ is affine and hence check this by simply comparing global sections on each side.
+We now prove that the algebra constructed above has the desired properties. \begin{proof}[Proof of Theorem \ref{existence theorem}] The fact that the hypotheses are preserved by base change follows from the analogous fact for friendly sheaves, and the fact that the construction is preserved by base change follows from Lemma~\ref{clifford base change}.
+Without loss of generality, via changing the base, we may reduce to the case $S$ is affine and hence check this by simply comparing global sections on each side.
 We have

 and using Proposition~\ref{clifford module}(\ref{adjoint}), this is identified with

 using Lemma~\ref{free algebra}, this is in bijection with